chisah2x/chisah2x/README.md

 - 👋 Hi, I’m @chisah2x
-- 👀 I’m interested in data science and machine learning.
+- 👀 I’m interested in Data Science and Machine Learning.
 - 🌱 I’m currently pursuing MTech in Data Science from NITK, Surathkal.
 - 💞️ I’m looking to collaborate on projects.
 - 📫 How to reach me ... chiragsahu257@gmail.com